JonasMok/ML_coursework/README.md

 ### Files

 There are two files:
-- Data set (Each folder contains files with negative and positive reviews one review per line)
+- Data set (it has 3 folders - train, develop and test.
+Each folder contains files with negative and positive reviews one review per line)
 - One Python code and;

 This exercise was build to run in python using terminal.
 In order to better execute these instructions, I suggest to download the csv files avaliable here and save it in the same paste where the python file was saved.